jonlpersson/ed-latimore/site/_posts/2021-12-22-everything-you-need-to-know-to-get-into-boxing.md

 500 hours of training equates to approximately 10 hours a week for a year.
 If you train at that pace, that gives you enough time to learn about the other gyms and coaches in the area.
 You’ll have sparred and should have fought in a few bouts as well (whether you’re an amateur or professional).

-This experience will allow you to not only determine if you’ve found the best coaching match for your personality, but also to see if you really want to box.
+This experience will allow you to not only determine if you’ve found the best coaching match for your personality but also to see if you really want to box.
 I always tell guys that they don’t know if they really like the sport without at least spending a year seriously training.

 ### Judge a gym by effort alone